bcgov/fasstr/README.md

 #### Analysis

-The analysis functions summarize your discharge values into various statistics. `screen_*` functions summarize annual data for outliers and missing dates. `calc_*` functions calculate daily, monthly, annual, and long-term statistics (e.g. mean, median, maximum, minimum, percentiles, amongst others) of daily, rolling days, and cumulative flow data. `compute_*` functions also analyze data but produce more in-depth analyses, like frequency and trending analysis, and may produce plots and tables as a result.
+The analysis functions summarize your discharge values into various statistics. `screen_*` functions summarize annual data for outliers and missing dates. `calc_*` functions calculate daily, monthly, annual, and long-term statistics (e.g. mean, median, maximum, minimum, percentiles, amongst others) of daily, rolling days, and cumulative flow data. `compute_*` functions also analyze data but produce more in-depth analyses, like frequency and trending analysis, and may produce multiple plots and tables as a result.

 #### Visualization